Nigel2392/go-django/docs/configuring.md

 // Continue after commands have parsed and been executed
 // If no command was passed, the application will continue to serve django.APPVAR_CONTINUE_AFTER_COMMANDS

+// Log all routes that are accessed, or disable logging for all routes.
+APPVAR_ROUTE_LOGGING_ENABLED = "ROUTE_LOGGING_ENABLED" // bool

+// Log static routes that are accessed, or disable logging for only static routes APPVAR_STATIC_ROUTE_LOGGING_ENABLED = "STATIC_ROUTE_LOGGING_ENABLED" // bool

+// Wether the webserver is behind a proxy
+// This is so the application knows to use different headers to, for example
+// get the remote address of the client APPVAR_REQUESTS_PROXIED = "REQUESTS_PROXIED" // bool

+// The session manager for the application
+//
+// This can be used to overwrite the session manager used.
+APPVAR_SESSION_MANAGER = "SESSION_MANAGER" // *scs.SessionManager

+// Disable nosurf middleware for the application
+// If this is true, the nosurf protection middleware will not be included.
+APPVAR_DISABLE_NOSURF = "DISABLE_NOSURF" // bool

+// APPVAR_TRANSLATIONS_DEFAULT_LOCALE
+// The defauit language of your application.
+APPVAR_TRANSLATIONS_DEFAULT_LOCALE = "TRANSLATIONS_DEFAULT_LOCALE" // string
 ```

 ### Retrieving a value from settings